-File Stream - Controllers can have all or some of the administrator’s rights to the operation of File Stream and the Processors also can be given varying degrees of permissions as to what documents they have access to and what functions they can perform on those documents.
+File Stream - Controllers can have all or some administrator rights in setting up File Stream.
+The Processors can also be given varying degrees of permissions as to what documents they have access to and what functions they can perform on those documents.

 Document Retention and Right to Be Forgotten

-- Personnel data must be made available and shared with the minimum number of people
+- Personal data must be made available and shared with the minimum number of people

-- Personnel data must remain in the system for the minimum time possible
+- Personal data must remain in the system for the minimum time possible

 File Stream - Enables comprehensive retention policies to be set for all documents with destruction dates and automatic notifications of when they are to be destroyed